 Auditory scanning and switch/scanning can offer an access method for computer control.

-If literacy and computer skills are limited it is still possible to provide computer control within an activity, for example The Grid 2’s grid set for structuring an email,
+If literacy and computer skills are limited it is still possible to provide computer control within an activity, for example Grid 3’s grid set for structuring an email,

 The hardware and software must be compatible to offer auditory scanning.